 Clubs at UWEC vary in their size, scope, and purpose.
 Some clubs are highly competitive and compete at a regional/national level and as a result host tryouts and may make cuts to maintain roster sizes.
 Other clubs remain relatively local and focus on recreational activity and/or provide instruction to the university community.

 How do I go about creating a club sport?

-- Provide a copy of your club's constitution to the Club Sports Coordinator.
+- A copy of the club’s constitution

 When does the Club Sports Advisory Council Meet?